Som-Energia/qa-control/py2-migration.md

 pip does not even care to pick a version of the library that works on Py2.
 It just installs the latest available for Py3.
-So, while we still have to support those legacy enviroments, we'll have to pin the versions of the libraries.
+So, while we still have to support those legacy enviroments, we'll have to pin the versions of our dependencies and **even the indirect dependencies**.

 The following list are the libraries we found stopped supporting Py2, and the required version pinning to get them working.